 Here’s how the programs work.
 Rather than catering to tourists, person-to-person exchanges are designed to be immersive educational experiences for both the American visitor and his or her Cuban hosts.
 Travelers must adhere to a strict itinerary during their stay; each activity should “enhance contact with the Cuban people, support civil society, and/or help promote the Cuban people’s independence from Cuban authorities,” according to the U.S. Treasury Office of Foreign Assets Control (OFAC), which oversees the exchanges (and reinstated them in 2011 after a seven-year hiatus).

-Today’s travelers have a few options when it comes to selecting an exchange program.
+Today’s travelers have a few options when it comes to selecting an exchange provider.
 Forbes contributor and former person-to-person exchange participant Larry Olmstead notes that the program offered by travel firm Abercrombie & Kent includes a meet-and-greet with local baseball players, an architectural walking tour of downtown Havana, and a visit to an authentic Cuban cigar factory.
 In addition to A&K, other travel agencies (such as Insight Cuba and Friendly Planet) offer person-to-person opportunities, as does The Smithsonian.

 The biggest downside to U.S.-Cuba exchanges is the price tag.
 Most offers exceed $5,000, though they are typically all-inclusive of food and lodging costs.
-Besides, consider what this buys you: the chance to interact with Cuban people and experience a culture that has been more or less off-limits to American citizens for the last five decades.
+However, consider what this buys you: the chance to interact with Cuban people and experience a culture that has been more or less off-limits to American citizens for the last five decades.

 Have you taken part in a U.S.-Cuba person-to-person exchange program?
 If so, how was your experience?